redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 WHAT remained of the Bolshevism of yesteryear at the end of the Civil War?
 A changed theory with the old vocabulary adapted to changed circumstances.
-A veteran Parts with a tried and tested hierarchy, but whose ranks were gradually debolshevised by the army of recruits attracted by the magnet of power.
+A veteran Party with a tried and tested hierarchy, but whose ranks were gradually debolshevised by the army of recruits attracted by the magnet of power.
 At the Eighth Congress in 1919, 313,000 Party members were represented; in March of the next year